mui/mui-x/docs/data/data-grid/virtualization/virtualization.md

 - Overscanning more allows the built-in search feature of the browser to find more matching cells.
 - Overscanning too much can negatively impact performance.

-By default, 2 columns are rendered outside of the viewport.
+By default, 2 columns are rendered outside the viewport.
 You can change this option with the `columnBuffer` prop.
 The following demo renders 1,000 columns in total:

 {{"demo": "ColumnVirtualizationGrid.js", "bg": "inline"}}